Middle Fork River Expeditions

 Note—Due to the International Date Line it may take two calendar days to travel to Delhi.
 The date and time of arrival in Delhi varies greatly from carrier to carrier.
 Most flights arrive in Delhi either very late in the evening (between 10:00 p.m. and 1:00 a.m.) or early in the morning (between 2:00 and 3:00 a.m.).
 We are holding reservations at the hotel in Delhi for the group starting the afternoon of Day 1.
 If you arrive early in the morning of Day 1, you will need hotel accommodation for the previous night in order to check in immediately.
 You should make the necessary room reservation directly at themethotel.com.

-Day 2, Aug 19 ~ Srinagar
+Day 3, Aug 18 ~ Srinagar (5200’)

-After breakfast we drive to the airport for a morning flight to Srinagar, the historical capital city of Kashmir.
 Nestling in the midst of the great peaks of the Karakoram, Zanskar and Pir Panjal ranges at a height of 5,676 feet, Srinagar is a truly beautiful city.
 The summer capital (May – October) of Jammu & Kashmir and the center of the valley, this city has been eulogized by travelers, poets, kings and saints alike for its scenic splendor and delightful ambience.

 Srinagar is renowned for its enchanting lakes filled with houseboats and shikaras (gondola like boats) set amidst forested mountain slopes.
 The most prominent natural feature of Srinagar is the Dal Lake, a large lake surrounded by luxuriant chinar and poplar trees.
 The waters of the Dal Lake are dotted with small willow covered islands that give an ethereal ambience to the lake on misty mornings.
 A unique feature of the lake is the Mihrbahri people, trading in flowers, fruits and vegetables grown on floating gardens on islands in the lake.

 We stay on deluxe houseboats on the lake, usually made out of cedar that resists water-logging for a very long time, and elaborately furnished and decorated.
 The famous Dal Lake houseboats are floating homes with all the modern facilities.
-Our meals are prepared on board, and handicraft and rug vendors will come to us to pitch their wares to anyone interested
+Our meals are prepared on board, and handicraft and rug vendors will come to us to pitch their wares to anyone interested.

 After lunch and a rest on the tranquil houseboats, we’ll ride shikaras back to town to visit a nearby Hindu temple.
 At a height of 1,100 feet on Shankaracharya Hill is the Shankaracharya Temple.
 This ancient hilltop shrine dedicated to Lord Shiva is said to have been built by King Gopadatya in 371 BC.
 Over time, the temple was renovated and reconstructed by several rulers, including Lalitaditya, Zain-ul-Abidin, Sheikh Mohi-ud-Din and finally Maharaja Gulab Singh.